SuperJMN/Uno.SuppaDesigner/Problems.md

 With this error
 > D:\Repos\SuperJMN\Uno.SuppaDesigner\Uno.Zafiro\Themes\Generic.xaml(54,12): XamlCompiler error WMC0110: Unknown target type 'ctr:HeaderedContentControl'

+## Unsupported features

 ## 💣 SymbolIcon doesn't render in the Web head

+## 💣 No pickers: There no way to select a local file.
+For instance, you couldn't upload a file to the server that pretty much limits file processing to URLs of files already uploaded.